Percolation of worms: Introduction

 Similarly to Section \ref{subsub_powerlaw}, we want $ \mathbb{E}(N) \asymp (v \cdot R^d \cdot \mathbb{P}[\mathcal{L}> R^2 ]) \cdot (R^{2-d} \cdot R^2 \cdot v \cdot \ln(R)^\gamma )$ to be big.
 Our assumption $m(\ell) \asymp \ln(\ell)^{\gamma}/(\ell^{3} \ln(\ell) )$ implies $\mathbb{P}[\mathcal{L}> R^2 ] \asymp \ln(R)^{\gamma-1}/R^4$, therefore have $\mathbb{E}(N) \asymp v^2 \ln(R)^{2\gamma-1} \gg 1 $ if $R \gg 1$, since we assumed $\gamma>1/2$.

 Note that the idea of fattening already appeared in the study of the connectivity properties of random interlacements in \cite[Section 4]{RathSapozhnikov2012}.

 Also note that the $\gamma=1$ case gives $m(\ell) \asymp \ell^{-3}$, thus we have $\mathbb{P}[ \mathcal{L} \geq \ell ] \asymp \ell^{-2}$ and our conclusion is that $\mathcal{S}^v$ percolates for all $v>0$.
-This behaviour is different from that of planar ellipses percolation (c.f.\ Section \ref{subsub_ellipses}), which exhibits percolation phase transition in the case when the tail of the size of an animal decays with exponent $\alpha=2$.
-Thus five dimensional worm percolation gets closer to showing that Lemma \ref{lemma_m_2_finite_no_perc} is sharp (c.f.\ Questions \ref{question_strenghten_lemma_m2}, \ref{question_worm_m2}) than planar ellipses percolation.
+This behaviour is different from that of planar ellipses percolation (cf.\ Section \ref{subsub_ellipses}), which exhibits percolation phase transition in the case when the tail of the size of an animal decays with exponent $\alpha=2$.
+Thus five dimensional worm percolation gets closer to showing that Lemma \ref{lemma_m_2_finite_no_perc} is sharp (cf.\ Questions \ref{question_strenghten_lemma_m2}, \ref{question_worm_m2}) than planar ellipses percolation.
 However, we expect planar worm percolation to perform much worse than planar ellipse percolation from this point of view, see Section \ref{sub_conj_d234}.